 Just five years after 'You Can Be A Star,' in 1992, Tripp got another shot, this time at the biggest country music competition in the world -- The True Value/GMC Truck Country Showdown.
 Describing his brand of country music as being closer to Glen Campbell than to George Jones, Tripp came out of a national field of more than 60,000 performers to take the stage with Kenny Rogers, Louise Mandrell and Doug Stone in Branson MO at the Grand Palace, the largest theatre in the entertainment district, winning $50,000 and an RCA recording contract.
-He was named 'Best New Artist in Country Music' with the national title of the 11th Annual Showdown, a program now in its 27th year sponsored by Colgate Palmolive.
+He was named 'Best New Artist in Country Music' with the national title of the 11th Annual Showdown in January 1993.

 Tripp later enjoyed opening act status with the likes of Vince Gill, Mary Chapin Carpenter, Kathy Mattea, Glen Campbell and Jerry Jeff Walker.
 Once again, label reorganizations forced Tripp out of the picture as RCA's BNA Entertainment label took an unfortunate but temporary fall from grace in the music industry, with all but one of their major artists leaving the label.